 - Tools, machines, products, and systems use energy in order to do work.
 (Grades 3 - 5) Details...
 View more aligned curriculum...
 Give feedback on this alignment...
 Thanks for your feedback!

 - The use of technology affects the environment in good and bad ways.
 (Grades 3 - 5) Details...
 View more aligned curriculum...
 Give feedback on this alignment...
 Thanks for your feedback!

 - Time and attributes of objects can be measured with appropriate tools.
 (Grade 3) Details...
 View more aligned curriculum...
 Give feedback on this alignment...
 Thanks for your feedback!

 - Solve problems involving the four operations, and identify and explain patterns in arithmetic.
 (Grade 3) Details...
 View more aligned curriculum...
 Give feedback on this alignment...
 Thanks for your feedback!

 After this activity, students should be able to:

-- Understand and explain how wind in used to generate energy.
+- Explain how wind is used to generate energy.